 The Loudoun County Zoning Ordinance does not apply to properties within the seven incorporated towns.
 Each town has its own Zoning Ordinance.
 Also, HOA covenants may place additional restrictions on possible uses.

 The Loudoun County Zoning Ordinance is online and includes a "Read Me First" document, which will explain how to navigate through the ordinance.

-What you can do on your property depends on many factors.
-The uses of your property can be found in the applicable zoning ordinance section.
+What you can do on your property depends on many factors, including allowed uses in the zoning ordinance.
 Other factors that may affect what you can do with and on your property include: the size of your property, environmental features such as flood plain, mountainside overlay district, limestone overlay district, etc. The Loudoun County Online Mapping System

 shows the zoning layers down to the parcel level.